 Right whales feeding in South Georgia waters in summer have been linked, through photo-identifications and satellite tagging, to their calving ground at Península Valdés in Argentina, showing a migratory connection between the two areas.
 However the Península Valdés calving ground has had notably high calf mortalities in the last decade.
 A growing body of evidence suggests that South Georgia environmental conditions directly influence the low latitude population dynamics of these whales, suggesting foraging success is a primary factor influencing reproductive rates.

-In January and February 2018 we will carry out the first baseline survey of right whales in South Georgia waters, spanning their period of peak occurrence.
+In January and February 2018 we will carry out a baseline survey of right whales in South Georgia waters, spanning their period of peak occurrence.
 The survey is designed to investigate their prey sources, habitat use in relation to krill fishing within the sustainable-use South Georgia and South Sandwich Islands Marine Protected Area, and to measure genetic diversity, population connectivity with calving areas, and health status.

 Our survey will use a variety of innovative technologies, including a newly developed acoustic localisation technique to locate whales.
 Through photo-identifications, acoustic monitoring, collection of skin samples, satellite tracking and drone deployment, we will collect a broad range of data characterising the status, distribution and health of whales using South Georgia waters.

 Key objectives for this study: